ff6347/extendscript/README.md

 TOC

 ##InDesign
+- Graphics/copy-graphic-from-rect-to-tect.jsx (copies an iamge from one rectangle to another)
 - MasterSpreads/master-spreads-set-properties.jsx (setting some masterspread properties)
 - Properties/set-properties-with-loop.jsx (sets properties without using properties.
 The good thing about it? you can use JSON and he still processes only properties the ID DOM Object has)